aourednik/SPARQLchunks/README.md

 #### Retrieve a data frame

-_output.var_: the name of the data.frame you want to store the results in
+_output.var_: the name of the data frame you want to store the results in

 _endpoint_: the URL of the SPARQL endpoint

+_autoproxy_: whether or not try to use the automatic proxy detection

 Example 1 (Swiss administration endpoint)